argoproj/argo-workflows/docs/synchronization.md

 You can use mutexes to restrict workflows or templates to only having a single concurrent section.
 You can use semaphores to restrict workflows or templates to a configured number of parallel runs.
 This documentation refers "locks" to mean mutexes and semaphores.
+You can use parallelism to restrict concurrent tasks or steps within a single workflow.

 You can create multiple synchronization configurations in the `ConfigMap` that can be referred to from a workflow or template.